sotetsuk/paicli/README.md

 ### 4. Ssh into multiple running containers and run the same command

 One can combine `pai jobs` and `pai ssh`.
-In this example, show python processes in multiple jobs with one line.
+In this example, it shows python processes in multiple jobs with one line.

 ```sh
 $ pai jobs -u sotetsuk -s RUNNING | grep example_job | awk '{print $1}' | xargs -n 1 pai ssh -c "ps -aux | grep python"